+Identify, establish, and/or strenghthen administrative, managerial, and management information system (MIS) structures to offer, enhance, or expand comprehensive HIV primary health care.
+The funded MIS-related activity must include one of the following enhancements:

+- Interface with existing EHRs specifically to improve data collection, reporting, and quality improvement activities. - Database enabling for accounting operations and generation of financial reports to support budgetary, planning, and decision making processes including but not limited to time and effort reporting and cap on charges calculations.

-Identify, establish, and strengthen administrative, managerial, and management information system (MIS) structures to offer, enhance, or expand comprehensive HIV primary health care.
-This activity may include enhancements to interface with existing electronic health records specifically to improve data collection, reporting, and quality improvement activities.
-Describe how this activity will increase the capacity of the organization to respond to changes in the health care environment and support increased quality of care for PLWH.
+Describe how this activity will increase the capacity of the organization to respond to changes in the health care environment and support increased quality of care for people with HIV.

-• Dental Equipment for Expanding Dental Service Capacity Purchase dental equipment for the purpose of developing, enhancing, or expanding oral health care services to PLWH (i.e., creating or expanding an HIV dental operatory or clinic).
+Dental Equipment for Expanding Dental Service Capacity Purchase dental equipment for the purpose of developing, enhancing, or expanding oral health care services for people with HIV (i.e., creating or expanding an HIV dental operatory or clinic).

-Emergency Preparedness
+• Emergency Preparedness

 The areas of focus for this activity are to address the development of organizational assessments of vulnerability, creation of an emergency preparedness plan, staff training and evaluation through drills and exercises, and identification of and collaboration with the local emergency management planners.
-The activity should result in the development of an implementation plan/toolkit and/or policies and procedures for effective preparation and response to natural disasters (e.g., hurricanes, tornados) and public health emergencies (e.g., disease outbreaks) resulting in minimal interruption to care and treatment for PLWH.
-For resources addressing this topic, access the HHS Office of the Assistant Secretary for Preparedness and Response (ASPR) website; ASPR's 2017-2022 Health Care Preparedness and Response Capabilities report
+The activity should result in the development of an implementation plan/toolkit and/or policies and procedures for effective preparation and response to natural disasters (e.g., hurricanes, tornadoes) and public health emergencies (e.g., disease outbreaks) resulting in minimal interruption to care and treatment for people with HIV.
+For resources addressing this topic, access the HHS Office of the Assistant Secretary for Preparedness and Response (ASPR) website; ASPR's 2017-2022 Health Care Preparedness and Response Capabilities Report and the ECRI Institute website.